Cisco ASA (syslog)

 2. From the navigation menu, click **Settings** > **Data Connectors** and click **+ Add Connector**.

-3. Search for and select the Cisco ASA option and then click Data Feeds.
+3. Search for and select the **Radiant Agent** option and then click **Data Feeds**.

 4. Under **Select your data feeds**, select **Cisco ASA** and click **Credentials**.

-5. Under Credential Name, give the credential an identifiable name (e.g. Cisco ASA - Token ).
-If you already have a credential in place, select it from the drop-down menu.
-Click Add Connector.
+5. Under **Credential Name**, give the Radiant Agent integration an identifiable name (e.g. `Radiant Agent integration` ).
+If you will reuse a Radiant Agent, select it from the drop-down menu.

 6. In the **Connector tag** field, enter a random value.
 This value will act as the salt to randomize the **Token** you’ll download in the next step.